tbeckerson/sovietbuilder/README.md

 ---

 **SUMMARY**
 This build script uses a host machine to create a new _soviet_ build on a target machine.
-It could work on any Linux distro with the normal suite of compiling tools (gcc, automake, meson, cmake, etc), when you also install the _cccp_ package manager.
+It could work on any Linux distro with the normal suite of compiling tools (gcc, automake, meson, cmake, etc), if you also install the _cccp_ package manager.
 _Soviet Linux_ can be used to build itself, and any one of the recent (2024 onwards) _sovietlinux-*-core.tar.gz_ builds can be used.
 When in doubt, use the most recent.
 These scripts are designed to be simple to understand, and easy to modify if you want to make your own custom _soviet_ build.